Rita Saffioti: Parliament

 As the minister for transport and minister for planning, Saffioti has control over Metronet.
-Under Metronet, construction has started on the Morley–Ellenbrook line, an extension of the Joondalup line to Yanchep, an extension of the Armadale line to Byford, an extension of the Thornlie line to Cockburn Central on the Mandurah line, a new station at Lakelands on the Mandurah line, a rebuild of Bayswater station, Claremont station and Midland station, and the removal of several level crossings along the Armadale/Thornlie lines and Midland line.
+Under Metronet, construction started on the Morley–Ellenbrook line (now known as the Ellenbrook line, an extension of the Joondalup line (now known as the Yanchep line) to Yanchep, an extension of the Armadale line to Byford, an extension of the Thornlie line to Cockburn Central on the Mandurah line, a new station at Lakelands on the Mandurah line, a rebuild of Bayswater station, Claremont station and Midland station, and the removal of several level crossings along the Armadale/Thornlie lines and Midland line.
 Railcar manufacturing was also brought back into Western Australia for the first time since the 1990s, with the Transperth C-series trains being manufactured in Bellevue, Western Australia.
 Redevelopment areas were established around Bayswater station and High Wycombe station in 2019.
 During the 2017 election campaign, Saffioti promised that all Metronet stage 1 projects would be finished within eight years.

+Following Mark McGowan's announcement on 29 May 2023 of his imminent resignation as premier and Labor leader, Saffioti entered the ensuing leadership ballot as one of three candidates.
+As the left faction has a strong position within the Labor Party's caucus, the position was likely to go to a left-aligned candidate such as Roger Cook or Amber-Jade Sanderson rather than the unaligned Saffioti.
+Polling conducted in January 2023 by Painted Dog Research for The West Australian showed that Saffioti was favoured by 13 percent of voters to succeed McGowan if he were to retire, behind Cook at 15 percent but above Sanderson at 6 percent.
+On 30 May, the Australian Manufacturing Workers Union chose Cook as its preferred candidate for leader and Saffioti as its preferred candidate for deputy leader.
+Following that, Saffioti withdrew from leadership contention and backed Cook to be leader and herself as deputy.
+The Labor Party formally elected her as deputy leader on 6 June 2023.

+The Cook ministry was sworn in on 8 June 2023.
+Saffioti was installed as the deputy premier of Western Australia, treasurer, and minister for tourism, while staying on as transport minister and relinquishing the roles of minister for planning and minister for ports.
+Some people, including deputy Liberal Party leader Steve Thomas expressed concern about the high workload placed on Saffioti, although ministers have previously had similar portfolios, most recently when Troy Buswell was treasurer, minister for transport, minister for housing, and minister for emergency services in the Barnett ministry.

+In the 2025 Western Australian state election, she was re-elected.